-Histochemical GUS staining, GFP, and FRET experiments
+Histochemical GUS staining, GFP, and fluorescence resonance energy transfer (FRET) experiments

-Histochemical GUS staining, GFP microscopy and FRET were performed as previously described with some changes (Datta et al., 2006; Hou, Wu, & Gan, 2013; Zhang, Zhang, et al., 2014).

-For GUS staining assay, the young seedlings (4 days after germination) were fixed and incubated in GUSstaining solution for 24 h at 37°C. Stained samples were then cleaned with 75% ethanol and observed by dissecting microscope.
+Histochemical GUS staining, GFP microscopy, and FRET were performed as previously described with some modifications (Datta et al., 2006; Hou, Wu, & Gan, 2013; Zhang, Zhang, et al., 2014).
+For the GUS-staining assay, the young seedlings (4 d after germination) were fixed and incubated in GUS-staining solution for 24 h at 37 °C. The stained samples were then cleaned with 75% ethanol and observed under a dissecting microscope.

-For GFP assay, the fusion COL13 -GFP constructs were transformed into protoplast for transient expression as previously described (F.-H. Wu et al., 2009).
-Ten stable transgenic plants with COL13 -GFP were obtained by the floral-dip method.
-The photos of GFP were taken by confocal microscope Olympus.
+For the GFP assay, the fusion COL13 -GFP constructs were transformed into protoplasts for transient expression as previously described (Wu et al., 2009).
+Ten stable transgenic plants with COL13 -GFP were obtained using the floral-dip method.
+Photographs of GFP were taken using a confocal microscope Olympus.

-For FRET assay, images were acquired using an Olympus confocal microscope, protoplasts were visualized 16 h after transforming.
-The CFP was excited by a laser diode 405 laser and the YFP by an argon-ion laser.
-The target regions were bleached with 100 iterations by the argon-ion laser at 100%.
+For the FRET assay, images were acquired using an Olympus confocal microscope, and protoplasts were visualized 16 h after transformation.
+The CFP was excited by a laser diode 405 laser and YFP, by an argonion laser.
+The target regions were bleached with 100 iterations using an argonion laser at 100% power.